Seemavij/password_generator/README.md

 >Password Generator is a terminal based data input application.
 The steps are simple to follow and the user is guided through the prompts in the terminal.
 Through the progression of the app, the user will go through the following:

 * Features:

 >Please enter your username.
 ![screenshot](Assets/images/screenshot11.png)

->Enter Password Length.
->Maximum Length is 15
+>Enter Password Length Maximum Length is 15.

 ![screenshot](Assets/images/password12.png)

 >Enter your password length.